-Early morning on January 15th, 2015, the SNB came out with the following statement on their website stating that they were dropping their 3.25-year peg:
+Early morning on January 15th, 2015, the SNB came out with the following statement on their website stating they were dropping their 3.25-year peg.

 "The current massive overvaluation of the Swiss franc poses an acute threat to the Swiss economy and carries the risk of a deflationary development.
 The Swiss National Bank is, therefore, aiming for a substantial and sustained weakening of the Swiss franc."

-As with most shocks to the market, the true impact may take a while to come to fruition.
-Within 24-hours of the SNB announcement, a few smaller brokers have closed shop, and there are reports that a few hedge funds had to close their doors because of unsustainable losses because they were certain the EURCHF 1.2000 floor would hold and were accordingly levered long into a EURCHF, which dropped 41% today.
+As with most shocks to the market, the true impact took a while to come to fruition.
+Within 24-hours of the SNB announcement, a few smaller brokers closed shop, and there were reports of a few hedge funds having to close their doors because of unsustainable losses.

 - Leverage is always a risk.